lava-developer/Olejnik-Industries-Macropad/README.md

 My keyboard doesn't have a numpad and I needed more keys for 3D modelling, programming and designing.

+### Features

+The macropad features 9 programmable keys and a programmable 128x32 OLED display.
+It runs on the Seeed Studio XIAO RP2040 microcontroller.

 ### Challenges

 For this project I needed to learn KiCad and PCB design, as well as get better at python.